niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 extern char *cozo_import_from_backup(int32_t db_id, const char *json_payload);
 ```

-`ERL_NIF_INIT` macro is needed to generate other internal functions
+`ERL_NIF_INIT`[^erlang-ERL_NIF_INIT] macro is needed to generate other
-and configure the NIF correctly.
-The first argument is the name of the
+internal functions and configure the NIF correctly.
+The first argument
-module called `cozo_nif` here, and ...
+is the name of the module called `cozo_nif`, following the name of the
+C function `nif_funcs` returning references to the interface to
+CozoDB.
+All other arguments are disabled, but represent the function
+used when loading the library, next argument is ignored, the fifth
+argument is a function called when an upgrade is made and the last one
+when this module is unloaded.

 ```c
 ERL_NIF_INIT(cozo_nif,nif_funcs,NULL,NULL,NULL,NULL)